How to Grow and Care for Peace Lilies

 Troubleshooting Problems with Peace Lilies

-Peace lilies tend to be quite easy to grow, but you might notice a few issues with them (in addition to the wilting mentioned above).
+Peace lily care tends to be pretty straightforward, but you might notice a few issues with these plants (in addition to the wilting mentioned above).
 Keep any eye out for:

 - Fungus gnats.
 As mentioned above, if you grow peace lilies in Miracle-Gro® Indoor Potting Mix, this is less likely to be an issue.
 But if you’re growing in a different type of potting soil, you may need to fight this battle.
 First, try watering less frequently and make sure the top of the soil dries out between waterings.
 If that doesn’t work, you may need to use Bt (Bacillus thuringiensis, an insecticide for home garden use) to kill the larvae in the soil.